-Emergency Preparedness for Your Family
+Emergency Preparedness for Your Household

 Each year, thousands of people face emergency situations that could change their lives forever.
 Don't be caught off-guard.
 Know the hazards in your area.
 Take the time to create a Home Emergency Plan and assemble your Emergency Kit and one Grab-and-Go Bag for each member of your household.